Lamaro25/Customdesignsla-site/content/index.md

 title: Rings
 layout: category.njk
 ---
-Discover our handcrafted ring collections — from bold Cuban Links to detailed Western scrollwork, each piece is designed and finished in sterling silver for a lifetime of wear.
+Explore our handcrafted ring collections — from bold Cuban Links to detailed Western scrollwork, each ring is designed in sterling silver with precision and polish that defines Custom Designs LA.